 Some people with SLE have abnormal deposits in the kidney cells.
 This leads to a condition called

 .
-Patients with this problem may go on to develop and need or a kidney transplant.
+People with this problem may develop .
+They may need or a kidney transplant.

 SLE can cause damage in many different parts of the body, including: